Élysée Logbo: Club career

 Born in Paris, Andy Élysée Logbo joined the Le Havre AC academy in 2017 from CFFP.

 He became a regular goalscorer with the under-19s by the 2021–22 season, most notably playing a key role in his team's beating of Paris Saint-Germain in the Coupe Gambardella, whilst also making his debut with the reserve team, in September 2021, during a 0–0 National 3 draw against Cherbourg.

 He signed his first professional contract with the club on the summer 2022, after he had been announced as a potential Liverpool signing, having previously visited their training facilities.
 He was then part of a very youthful first team squad under Luka Elsner, including the likes of Steve Ngoura, Simon Ebonog, Yoni Gomis and Antoine Joujou, that would eventually play for the top Ligue 2 spot.

 Despite facing injury issues during the 2022-23 season, he kept on playing for the reserve, scoring his first goal for the team in February 2023, opening the score during a 3–0 win against the club that saw him make his debut the previous season.

 Logbo made his professional debut for Le Havre on the 22 May 2023, coming on as a substitute for Quentin Cornette in the last 20 minutes of a 2–0 home loss to Valenciennes, as his club was still trying to consolidate its status as league leader.

+On 14 January 2026, Logbo was loaned by Bourg-Péronnas in Championnat National.